-- 1.39 Local people can have a direct and active say in helping to shape development in the areas in which they live through 'neighbourhood planning'. - 1.40 Local communities can now take advantage of new powers created by the Government through the Localism Act 2011 to have more of a say in the development of their local area (within certain limits and parameters).
-This can be done through the following methods: - Neighbourhood Development Plans: These plans are policy documents prepared by the community and set out a framework for future development, including

-- design standards and infrastructure.
-They must be prepared in accordance with the statutory Planning Regulations and following a local referendum they can be adopted by the Council for them to be formally used and recognised in the planning process and part of the Local Plan. - Neighbourhood Development Orders: These orders enable planning permission to be granted by a community without the need for a planning application to be submitted by a developer. - Community Right to Build: A community is able to develop or buy assets to hold in perpetuity subject to certain thresholds. - 1.41 There are two adopted Neighbourhood Development Plans in the Bradford District: - The Burley-in-Wharfedale Neighbourhood Development Plan was adopted May 2018. - Addingham Neighbourhood Plan formally made on 22nd January 2020. - 1.42 More information on the Burley-in-Wharfedale and Addingham Neighbourhood Development Plans is available on the Bradford Council Website.
+- 1.43 Local people can have a direct and active say in helping to shape development in the areas in which they live through 'neighbourhood planning'. - 1.44 Local communities can now take advantage of new powers created by the Government through the Localism Act 2011 to have more of a say in the development of their local area (within certain limits and parameters).
+This can be done through the following methods: - Neighbourhood Development Plans: These plans are policy documents prepared by the community and set out a framework for future development, including design standards and infrastructure.
+They must be prepared in accordance with the statutory Planning Regulations and following a local referendum they can be adopted by the Council for them to be formally used and recognised in the planning process and part of the Local Plan. - Neighbourhood Development Orders: These orders enable planning permission to be granted by a community without the need for a planning application to be submitted by a developer. - Community Right to Build: A community is able to develop or buy assets to hold in perpetuity subject to certain thresholds. - 1.45 There are six formally made (adopted) Neighbourhood Development Plans in the Bradford District (factual update at publication (October 2022)): - The Burley-in-Wharfedale Neighbourhood Development Plan was formally made May 2018. - Addingham Neighbourhood Development Plan was formally made January 2020. - Haworth Cross Roads and Stanbury Neighbourhood Development Plan was formally made June 2021. - Steeton-with-Eastburn and Silsden Neighbourhood Development Plan was formally made June 2021. - Ilkley Town Council Neighbourhood Development Plan was formally made June 2022 - Oxenhope Village Council Neighbourhood Development Plan was formally made June 2022 - 1.46 More details about neighbourhood planning can be found on the Bradford Council website as well as from the relevant town/parish council.